St Mary sub Castro, Dover: Neglect and restoration

 From 1555 to 1557 the church was walled up as it was felt unsafe due to lack of repairs, though nineteen years later recommendations were made to repair the chancel in stone, glaze (or reglaze) the windows and provide seats for men to hear divine service.
 It took another six years, but in 1582 fourteen small chairs were at last bought.
-Public worship then lasted to 1690, though burials of troops from the garrison in the surrounding churchyard continued for some time after that.
+Public worship then continued to 1690, though burials of troops from the garrison in the surrounding churchyard continued for some time after that.

 The remaining ruin was turned into a storehouse and cooperage in 1780, but a further collapse in 1801 led to its becoming a coal store by 1808, and thus it remained until 1860.
 That year began the first of two Victorian restorations.
-The first lasted until 1862 and was carried out by George Gilbert Scott, and the second restoration for only a year in 1888, by William Butterfield.
+The first lasted until 1862 and was carried out by George Gilbert Scott, and the second restoration in 1888, by William Butterfield.
 Butterfield's restoration completed the tower and added mosaic work in the nave and a vestry, but was generally held to be less sympathetic than the first by Scott.

 Today

-Today Saint Mary sub Castro is still a thriving church serving the Army and local people, and is the Dover Garrison Church.
+Today Saint Mary sub Castro is still a thriving church serving the Army and local people, and is the Dover garrison church.

 Description of the present church

 The 28-feet-high arches at the east and west ends of the crossing appear to be original, and their west faces are outlined by strip work of projecting tiles.
-A tall round-headed, stone-faced doorway (now blocked and with not much left of its original stripwork outline, but with its typically Saxon alternating horizontal and vertical slabs) gave access to the nave from the south.
+A tall round-headed, stone-faced doorway (now blocked and with not much left of its original stripwork outline, but with its typically Anglo-Saxon alternating horizontal and vertical slabs) gave access to the nave from the south.
 Unusual double splayed round-headed windows pierce the nave's north and south walls, and Scott (who found them during his restoration) suggested there were another pair near the west end of the nave's side walls.
 He saw this pair of windows, and putlog holes in the walls for supporting timbers, as evidence for a west gallery, for which space needed to be left between that pair of windows and the west wall.

 The church is a Grade I listed building.